mondeja/blender-downloader/README.md

 # blender-downloader

-This is a multiplatorm Python script that just downloads a specific portable release of Blender by version/os/bits.
+Multiplatorm Python CLI utility that just downloads a specific portable release of Blender by version/os/bits from official Blender repositories.
 The minimum supported version is v2.64.

 ## Install